thosgood/this-weeks-finds/markdown/251-300/week281.md

 Sheppeard and Yetter.
-Baratin, Freidel, Wise and I spent a long time developing the theory of infinite-dimensional representations of 2-groups needed to make this model precise - see
-\"[week274](week274.html)\" for more on all this.
+Baratin, Freidel, Wise and I spent a long time developing the theory of infinite-dimensional representations of 2-groups needed to make this model precise - see ["Week 274"](#week274) for more on all this.
 Now the details are falling into place, and a beautiful picture is emerging.

 I should admit that the paper by Baratin and Wise deals with the Euclidean rather the Lorentzian version of this picture.
-I hope this is merely because the representation theory of the \"Euclidean 2-group\" is more tractable than that of the Poincaré 2-group.
+I hope this is merely because the representation theory of the "Euclidean 2-group" is more tractable than that of the Poincaré 2-group.
 I hope everything generalizes to the Lorentzian case.

 A lot to think about.

-To wrap up, here\'s a big list of references from Cromwell\'s paper on tilings I hadn\'t known so much had been written about this subject!
+To wrap up, here's a big list of references from Cromwell's paper on tilings I hadn't known so much had been written about this subject!

 21\) M. Arik and M. Sancak, Turkish-Islamic art and Penrose tilings, Balkan Physics Letters 15 (1 Jul 2007) 1-12.